SgtSodium/game-engine-test/README.md

-# game-engine-test
+# make-something
-Trying out a Game Engine
+This Oughta Be Fun(tm)

-My goal is to create a simple application that should familiarize me with an engine's features.
+My goal is to create a simple application that should familiarize me how a game engine might work.

 This simple application should have the following:
 - A monocolor background which changes to a random color whenever I press the spacebar OR click the mouse within the window, and only if the window is active.
 The color only changes once, even if the spacebar/mouse is held.